 With over one billion users worldwide, collectively watching hundreds of millions of hours of content every single day, building an effective YouTube presence is one of the most important marketing opportunities for building a brand presence online.
 At the heart of every online video strategy sits your YouTube channel.
+Many businesses are getting Free Youtube Views on their product videos to attract more customers.
 Surprisingly though, it is often one of the most neglected and overlooked assets businesses hold in their digital arsenal.

 Building a successful channel does take time and effort but following these rules of thumb will help you maximise the appeal and subscriber base of your channel, as well as the wider reach of your YouTube content in general.

 YouTube operates like a search engine, and a properly considered search engine optimisation (SEO) strategy is vital if you are to increase the reach of your channel, as well as the videos you host on it.